 wrote books about the mysteries of the desert

 and its peoples.
-Valentino's 'Sheik' films spurred the creation of the
+Valentino's 'Sheikh' films spurred the creation of the

 legend of the 'romance of the East'.
+Flappers everywhere were keen to sport the Cleopatra style haircuts that became synonomous with the Roaring Twenties.
 However it was the discovery of Tutenkhamun's tomb that helped elevate Egypt into the status as a destination for the sophisticated.
 Actual

 travel to the region, however, remained a